 Yes, you can add any other ingredients to these cookies.
 Here are just a few of my favorites to add

 If you like baking vegan cookies, try baking these vegan crinkle cookies or these peanut butter crackers by Luci’s Morsels.
-And for those of us who are baking challenged like me, here is an easy vegan blueberry galette.
-Or, get your air fryer to bake snowball cookies for you!
+You can also make gingerbread protein cookies because they will taste so good.

-For fans of peanut butter, I have the perfect cookie for you to try.
+For peanut butter fans, I have the perfect cookie.
 These 4-ingredient banana peanut butter oatmeal cookies are the perfect treat.
 They are flourless and made with oatmeal!
 Easy peasy!

 How to bake this cookies